- Guaranteed for 2 full months

 The explosion of social media has radically changed how I shoot my portraits.
 When a client booked me for a session a few years ago, I would shoot the majority of their portraits as vertical images.
 Now I make allowances for websites and social media platforms that run vertical, square, and horizontal images.

 I will usually start with portraits framed as vertical images and then rotate my camera to shoot some horizontal frames.

-I generally position my model to fill the left or right hand third of the frame.
-This adds interest to the portrait, and makes it visually more dynamic.
-Having said that, there are times when I will frame my portrait in the centre of the shot because I personally love the way it looks.
+I generally position my model to fill the left or right-hand third of the frame.
+This adds interest to the portrait and makes it visually more dynamic.
+Having said that, there are times when I will frame my portrait in the center of the shot because I personally love the way it looks.